Generalized State Discrimination for Tunable Quantum Key Distribution: Background Studies and Technical Overview

 The constraint is: $\operatorname{Tr}(\rho \Pi_0)=Q$, and the goal is to minimize the total probability of incorrect conclusive decisions, i.e., to minimize the error probability $P_e$ given that the measurement is conclusive.

 This leads to an optimization problem, often solved using semidefinite programming or analytical bounds depending on the geometry of the states involved.
-The FRIO strategy provides an interpolating continuum between the Helstrom and IDP strategies:
+The FRIO strategy provides an interpolating continuum between the Helstrom and USD strategies: \begin{itemize} \item When $Q=0$, the FRIO method reduces to Helstrom’s minimum-error discrimination. \item When $P_e =0$, it recovers USD’s unambiguous discrimination. \end{itemize} The FRIO approach is particularly useful when the user or device can tolerate some level of inconclusiveness in exchange for better reliability in conclusive identification.